grumpycoders/pcsx-redux/docs/Lua/iso-builder.md

 :writeLicense(file) -- file is optional
 ```

-The first 16 sectors of a PlayStation disc hold the license data, and the console's BIOS will refuse to boot a disc without it.
-This method takes a `File` object containing that data and handles the two shapes it comes in:
+The first 16 sectors of a PlayStation disc hold the license data.
+This is not a boot gate in the way it is often described: the license data *is* the boot logo, so what it mostly determines is what the console displays on the way in.

-- The official license file from the SDK, which is 2336 bytes per sector and usually mangled in a way that needs massaging on the way in.
-- A raw dump taken from an existing image, which is 2352 bytes per sector.

-The two are told apart by probing the byte where the letter `L` of the license string lands in each layout, so you don't have to declare which one you have.
+The `file` argument is a `File` object holding that data.
+It can be the official license file from the SDK, or simply a disc image dumped from another game, in which case the license is extracted from it.
+The two are told apart automatically, so you don't have to declare which one you are handing over.

+Whether the license matters for booting depends on the machine:

+- Japanese consoles refuse to boot a disc without a Japanese license.
+- Very late European models refuse to boot a disc without a European license.
+- Every other model boots regardless, though a missing or custom license changes the logo that comes up.
+- Some emulators, unlike the hardware, refuse to boot without one at all.

+A Japanese license is therefore the pragmatic choice, since it covers the widest range of consoles.

 Calling `writeLicense()` with no argument, or with a file that failed to open, writes 16 sectors of zeroes instead.
-The resulting image will still be perfectly readable by PCSX-Redux and by most other tools, and is fine for development, but it will not boot on unmodified retail hardware.
-This is deliberate: no license data ships with PCSX-Redux.
+That is fine for development and for PCSX-Redux itself.
+No license data ships with PCSX-Redux, so you have to supply your own.

 If you intend to write license sectors at all, do it before building the tree.